crucial-project/examples/kmeans/README.md

 ./server.sh -vpc
 ```

-Make sure that the Crucial DSO server is loading the jar file with the shared objects classes.
+Make sure that the Crucial DSO server is loading the jar file with the shared crucial.examples.mandelbrot.objects classes.
 The logs should show a line like this:

 ```
 [Server] Loading kmeans-1.0.jar